arxngr/pena.Vim/README.md

 ## 🛠️ Usage

-Once installed, AnVim provides a robust Neovim environment with sensible defaults and powerful plugins.
+Once installed, pena.Vim provides a robust Neovim environment with sensible defaults and powerful plugins.
 Explore and customize the configuration to suit your workflow.

 ---